mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 Once it has succesfully split the training set in two, it splits the subsets using the same logic, then the sub-subsets and so on, recursively.
 This process is continued until a suitable stopping criterion is reached (e.g., a maximum depth is reached or the tree becomes “too complex”).
 There are some other stopping conditions that we described below.

 As one can see easily, the CART algorithm is a greedy algorithm.
 It greedily searches for an optimum split at the top level, then repeats the process at each level.
-It does not check whether or not the split will lead to the lowest possible impurirty several levels down.
+It does not check whether or not the split will lead to the lowest possible impurity several levels down.
 A greedy algorithm often produces a resonably good solution, but it is not guaranteed to be the optimal solution.

 It’s important to note that a single feature can be used multiple times in a tree.
 However, even when many features are available, a single feature may still dominate if it continues to provide the best split after each successive partition.